Bangabandhu Basketball League's results - Sports - observerbd.com

 |

-In the day's matches, the Shawons Club beat Mohammadpur BC by 89-47 points after leading the first half by 43-20 points, Dhumketu Club defeated Eagles Club by 73-44 points after dominating the first half by 50-19 points and The Grags Club outclassed Hornets SC by 77-62 points after leading the first half by 28-27 points.
+In the day's matches, The Gregarious beat Rangers by 69-61 points after leading the first half by 25-22 points, Joshe Fights Club defeated Raith by 65-38 points after dominating the first half by 32-20 points and Old DOHS outclassed Cantanians by 44-41 points after leading the first half by 25-19 points.

-Sponsored by UniMed UniHealth Pharmaceutical Limited and organized by Bangladesh Basketball Federation, the league is being held marking the birth centenary of Father of the Nation Bangabandhu Sheikh Mujibur Rahman. -BSS
+Sponsored by UniMed UniHealth Pharmaceutical Limited and organised by Bangladesh Basketball Federation, the league is being held marking the birth centenary of Father of the Nation Bangabandhu Sheikh Mujibur Rahman. -BSS